The Practical Kitchen

 Use a dough whisk to mix them together until a sticky, messy dough forms.

-A dough whisk is great for mixing sticky, wet doughs.
-And this is a VERY STICKY, VERY WET dough.
+I like using a dough whisk for mixing sticky, wet doughs like this.
 If you don't have a dough whisk, a spatula or your hands will work just fine.

 Resting and Folding (Bulk Fermentation)

-After the dough has been mixed, it's time to let it rest.
-During this one hour rest (called "bulk fermentation"), you're going to periodically build strength and structure into the dough using a technique called folding.
+During this one-hour rest (called "bulk fermentation"), you're going to periodically build strength and structure into the dough using a technique called folding.

 By letting the ciabatta dough rest between these sets of folds, air bubbles and gas (produced by the yeast) are trapped inside the dough's gluten network, which gives the ciabatta an open, soft, and airy crumb.

-I know, it sounds complicated!
-But all you really need to know is it's a one hour rest, with folds every 20 minutes.
+Basically, it's a one-hour rest, with folds every 20 minutes.
 That's three sets of folds total.

 After the initial 20 minute rest, you'll do the first set of folds.
 Gently grab the top edge of dough with a damp hand and stretch it away from you.
 Then fold it down over the center of the dough, like you're folding it in half.
 Rotate the bowl a quarter turn and repeat all the way around, tucking all the edges up across the center.